- Grab attention

 This part of the email has a direct effect on your open rates.
 You need to strike a balance between being subtle and not going over the board with creativity.
 Here are some examples and tips for a great subject line:

 1. Grab attention

 Email marketing is becoming quite competitive these days.
-Making users open your letters is an equally challenging task.
+Making users open your emails is an equally challenging task.
 47% of them decide if they want to open an email based on the subject line alone.
 But don’t worry, you can boost your open rates by writing a compelling subject line that resonates with your recipients.
 Look at the following example from Canva:

 This one is a perfect combination of creativity and subtlety.
 They are pretty confident that if I use their video template, I would be sitting in a leadership role in no time.
 As a content and video marketer, this line has got my attention.

 You might want to explain your subject line, but oftentimes, it’s too long to fit in the inbox preview.
 As a result, the email keeps sitting in the receiver’s inbox until it’s forgotten.
 No matter how good your email copy is, people generally lose interest after reading half a subject line.